StreamElements Mod Commands

 How to Make StreamElement Custom Commands

-Before we take a look at some of the best custom commands to use to personalize your stream, we will show you how to set up custom commands for your stream.
+Before we look at some of the best custom commands to personalize your stream, we will show you how to set up custom commands for your stream.

 Login to StreamElements.com.